How to Use Dataquest

 Along the top of the screen, you’ll see a gray menu bar.
 From left to right, this contains:

-- The title of the mission you’re currently working on
+- The title of the lesson you’re currently working on

 - A ? button that will help you resolve issues and connect you with our support team

 - A bell icon that will display any notifications you have from the platform

 - An account icon.
 Clicking on this will open a menu that links you to important pages like your Dashboard, your account page, your current Dataquest plan, your Dataquest profile, etc.

 The Learning Interface: Left Window

-At the top of the left window, you’ll notice two tabs: Learn and Mission Reference.
+At the top of the left window, you’ll notice two tabs: Learn and Lesson Reference.

 By default, this window will display the Learn tab, and this is where you’ll be presented with new concepts.
 In the Learn tab, you’ll read through a simple explanation of a new concept, often including code examples and diagrams.
 As you reach the end of this explanation, you’ll scroll to a section of the tab called Instructions that will explain what you need to do in the coding window to the right to complete the screen.

 If you run into trouble, you can scroll further down and click the “Get Help” button to see a customized hint, see the correct answer, or contact support.

-The Mission Reference tab opens a search bar that allows you to quickly search for information from missions and screens you’ve already completed.
-If you’ve forgotten how to do something you learned previously and need a quick refresher, you can find the relevant content and review it quickly and easily in the Mission Reference tab.
+The Lesson Reference tab opens a search bar that allows you to quickly search for information from lessons and screens you’ve already completed.
+If you’ve forgotten how to do something you learned previously and need a quick refresher, you can find the relevant content and review it quickly and easily in the Lesson Reference tab.

 The Learning Interface: Right Window